Define morphological models with neat.PhysTree

 # ... etc

-If a different type of tree is needed than the one originality defined, a handy feature of NEAT’s copy function can be used: we can specify the type of tree we want as a keyword argument to neat.MorphTree.__copy__().
-This function then copies all attributes that both tree classes have in common.
+If a different type of tree is needed than the one originally defined, or simply a copy of the original tree, we can use the copy construct functionality of NEAT’s trees: we can instantiate any tree class based on any other tree instance, and only the attributes that are shared amongst both instances will be copied over.
 Since NeuronSimTree is a subclass of PhysTree, we end up with an identical tree, but with additional functions and associated attributes to simulate the associated NEURON model.

 [20]: